Well-Lite Folding Pyramid Table Lamp

 Manufacturer: Well-Lite, Hong Kong – Nanbu Industrial Co.
 Ltd, Hong Kong.

-Other versions: Made in several colours and slight variations.
-Other color felt inside.
+Other versions: This Well-Lite folding pyramid table lamp. exists in several colours and slight variations.
+Other colour felt inside.
 United States versions have a plastic bottom, as you can see below.
 Martronic sold it as model 6113A.
 It’s unclear if this number was used by all companies.
+Versions were made with the same lampshade but with a different base.

 The hi/low switch has 3 positions.
 Off, full power (12 volt) and half power (6 volt).
 The same mechanism as on the Taki light Iris table lamp.